-I encourage the use of instructional strategies using technology in the classroom such as the above in our accredited online workshop for teachers in elementary/primary school.
-The use of ICT tools used in classroom teaching must be supported by evidence based teaching strategies for primary school that develop student ICT capability.
-Expanding on the strategies already discussed, we provide practical and immediately actionable advice on the following:
+I encourage the use of instructional strategies to integrate technology in preschool activities and classrooms such as the above in our free online early childhood education workshops.
+The use of ICT tools used in classroom teaching must be supported by evidence based teaching strategies that develop student ICT capability.

-This course continues from our ECE workshop that focuses on ICT tools in early childhood.
-Titled "Harness Technology in Early Childhood Education Today", you will learn how to maximise the use of technology in preschool activities.
+Our free online early childhood education workshops focuses on ICT tools in early childhood.
+You will learn how to maximise the use of technology in preschool activities.